MadLittleMods/zig-neural-networks/dev-notes.md

 $`y_i = \verb|Sigmoid|(x_i) = \frac{1}{1 + exp(-x_i)}`$

 For single-input activation functions, we can simply use the `derivative` which is a lot more efficient (because it does less calculations) than doing a full `jacobian_row`.

 We can show how this shortcut is viable by going through the Jacobian matrix process to get the derivative of single-input activation function with respect to the `inputs` given to the function for each node in the layer.
-The matrix ends up being sparse with only the diagonal values being non-zero. (each row in the matrix represents the partial derivative of the activation function with respect to the `inputs` of each node in the layer)
+The matrix ends up being sparse with only the diagonal values being non-zero.
+In this example, we're using 4 `inputs` which produces a Jacobian matrix that is 4 x 4. (each row in the matrix represents the partial derivative of the activation function with respect to the `inputs` of each node in the layer)